 - You have to demonstrate successful completion of all the conditions of probation and payment of any and all fees, fines, and restitution.

 - You must demonstrate that you are not facing current charges in a different criminal matter.

-- You must not have served time in state prison for the offense for which you are seeking expungement.
+- You cannot have had to serve time in state prison for the conviction that you want to have expunged.

 "I came to Nancy for help with getting a DUI and two other misdemeanors expunged.
 I had been trying to advance my career with no success because of my criminal background.
 Frustrated and feeling like a criminal with nowhere to go, I contacted Nancy to take on my case.
 She was fantastic!
 Not only was she personable, compassionate, and non-judgmental, she fought hard for my case.
 I would highly recommend Nancy to anyone in need of legal representation." - D. Z., SacramentoThe Consumer Arrest Record Equity (C.A.R.E.)
 ActIf you were arrested for a crime but were not convicted, California law now lets you submit a petition to the court to have your arrest record sealed.
 This process is different and separate from the expungement process.
 Click here for detailed information on the C.A.R.E.
 Act.Free and Confidential Initial ConsultationFor a free consultation regarding expungement, contact me online or call me at (916) 442-1200.